Title

 Standing and Justiciability

-Whether the term “capital” in Section 11, Article XII of the 1987 Constitution refers only to shares of stock entitled to vote in the election of directors (i.e., common/voting shares) or to the total outstanding capital stock (including non‑voting preferred shares); and the corollary administrative consequences for enforcement.
+The Court confined its disposition to the single threshold and purely legal issue: whether the term “capital” in Section 11, Article XII of the 1987 Constitution refers only to shares of stock entitled to vote in the election of directors (i.e., common or voting shares) or to the total outstanding capital stock (the combined total of common and non-voting preferred shares).

 ...continue reading